8. Dolphin – Phase 5#

 }

-This corresponding simplified LLVM code can look as follows
+The corresponding LLVM code can look as follows

 define i64 @dolphin_fun_main () {